yanbinc2/ME_codes/README.md

           └── phase5

-We provide a small toy dataset for the users to experience the ME algorithm, which is a subset sampling from "PlantVillage".
-This toy dataset is an embedded dataset named "ResNet18_PlantDisease_45K_Values_sampling.zip", and is located in the phase1/data/ directory.
+We provide a small dataset for users to experience the ME algorithm, which is a subset sampled from "PlantVillage".
+The dataset is named "ResNet18_PlantDisease_45K_Values_sampling.zip" and is located in the phase1/data/ directory.
+In other words, the user doesn't need to run phase1 and can start from phase2.
 We experimented with the ME algorithm on a GPU server consisting of an Intel® Xeon® CPU E5-2667 v4 3.20 GHz, 256 GB RAM, and an NVIDIA GPU Quadro P4000.
 The software we applied includes R 4.1.1, RStudio, the kknn package for R, Python 3.7.9, TensorFlow 2.1.0, and Matlab 9.10.0 (R2021a).

 #
 (b) File descriptions: